7 SaaS Customer Retention Strategies To Reduce Churn

-Just because a customer once bought something from you, doesn’t mean they will a second time.
-But it’s a good idea to incentivize them anyway to turn them into forever customers.
+Just because a customer once bought something from you once, doesn’t mean they will again.
+It’s a good idea to incentivize them and turn them into forever customers.

 This begins with continued interaction with your brand.
-So, first, get your customers to follow you on social media and make sure you’re offering high-quality value there so they stay.
+A good start is to get your customers to follow you on social media.
+Make sure you’re offering high-quality content and adding value there so they stick around.

-Then, once you’re in their social media feeds, you have a lot of ways to provide incentives and customer interaction.
+Once you’re in their social media feeds, you have lots of ways to provide incentives and customer interaction.
 Your options may be based on your product and type of promotion you offer, but regardless of your niche, remember everyone loves free stuff and discounts.